Ashishlakhimale23/DrawingApplication/README.md

 - **Real-Time Collaboration**: Multiple users can draw and interact on the same canvas simultaneously using WebSockets.
 - **Drawing Tools**: Includes tools for creating rectangles, circles, lines, freehand drawings, and adding text.
-- **AI-Powered Diagram Generation**: Generate structured diagrams from text descriptions using the Gemini AI model.
 - **Room Management**: Users can create and join rooms to collaborate with specific groups.
 - **Authentication**: Secure user authentication for managing access and permissions.
 - **Database Integration**: Persistent storage of user data, rooms, and chat messages using PostgreSQL.